Jamaica-Beyond the All Inclusive Resorts to the Caves and Jungles of Cockpit Country

 Feeling Like a British Aristocrat at the Jamaica Inn

-I absolutely loved this place and when Richard and I weren’t exploring Jamaica, I spent my time swimming laps in the ocean, relaxing on my patio and drinking rum and cokes.
-I felt like a foreign dignitary in the British Caribbean.
+I absolutely loved this place.
+When Richard and I weren’t out exploring the interior of Jamaica, I filled my days swimming laps in the warm ocean, lounging on my patio, and sipping rum and cokes.
+The atmosphere made me feel less like a tourist and more like a foreign dignitary on retreat in the old British Caribbean.

 Me relaxing in the Patio of My Bungalow